Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Samples

-To ensure reliable spatial association with FRBs, we restrict the sample to GRBs with high-precision localization obtained from either the X-Ray Telescope (XRT) or the Ultraviolet/Optical Telescope (UVOT).
-This selection yields 1436 GRBs with arcsecond-level positional accuracy, which is critical for meaningful cross-matching with FRB localization regions.

 Among these GRBs, 464 events have spectroscopically measured redshifts reported in the literature.
-For the remaining GRBs without direct redshift measurements, redshifts are estimated using empirical correlations, as described in Section~\ref{sec:method}.
+For the remaining GRBs without direct redshift measurements, redshifts are estimated using the empirical Amati relation, as described in Section~\ref{sec:method}.